Testing and exporting your emails with Beefree

 Please help!

 Hey Cristina, I'm sorry to hear you are having this issue!
-In order to troubleshoot this we would need to issue a rendering test, which unfortunately we do not provide to free users.
+In order to troubleshoot this we would need to issue a rendering test, which we do not provide to free users.
 Please note, for the best compatibility, we recommend using the Constant Contact connector.

 I'm ready to export my email, I hit the "get HTML & images", then I get a message that says "your design was zipped and is ready to be saved to your computer".
 But there is nothing that allows me to "save it"?!
 I've also looked in my downloads folder (I'm on a Mac) and there is nothing there?
 Help?!